There are a wide variety of options from 5 star dining to night market food.

 Being an Island there are too many sea food dining options to list, but there are a few which are too good to miss!

 Some of the highest rated and more popular places in Stone Town include Emerson Spice and 6 Degrees South.
 In Matemwe, which is famous for it's fish market, Seles Bungalow's located in Matemwe is highly rated.
 The village also has a lively fish market mid day, and this guarantees some of the freshest seafood around in this area.

-In the North, located in Kendwa, Kiriku is a great choice, for a good selection, free wi-fi and a great chilled out vibe.
+In the North, located in Kendwa, La Fontana, Fisherman Local and the Lebanese restaurant are all great choices, for a good selection, free wi-fi and a great chilled out vibe.
 Kendwa Rocks has some great pizzas and serves them late into the night.
 Whatever spot you choose, there will be no shortage of Seafood and fresh fish dishes to choose from, making Zanzibar a seafood lovers dream!

 There are so many local spots, that serve the traditional Zanzibari staples.
 Some of the more famous spots that have been discovered by more than locals, for their good food and friendly prices in Stone Town include Passing Show, which is popular for their pilau and biriani dishes, Bahari Restaurant across from Mercury's which has great affordable samosa's and banana splits, Lukman's has great locally made juices, ala carte selections and cake bites.
 Have your guide take you to a mess hall for the real local food experience.
 The Police Mess and the CCM Mess Hall are know to have live music and serve the best local plates in town for a great price.
 Every town has a local spot people go to eat.
 You can normally get spiced tea, locally made juices, chapati, spiced rice, seafood dishes, and chips.
 A good suggestion is to ask the taxi driver where they go to eat while waiting for customers.
 That is part of the fun of discovering Zanzibar.